salandgame/saland/README.md

 ![Early screen shot from the game](https://files.poulsander.com/~poul19/public_files/saland_2019-04-10_21-03-21.png)

 The game is a 2d top down RPG.
-One of the special things is that you can either change in the world using Tiled or do changes to in game.
+One of the special things is that you can either make changes to the world using Tiled or make changes in-game.

-The game is pre alpha.
+The game is pre-alpha.

-For more info the [homepage](https://salandgame.github.io/)
+For more info see the [homepage](https://salandgame.github.io/)

 ## Controls
 WASD = Move